 This is one of the best entry-level camera stabilizers.
 It is a great choice for anyone who’s just starting out shooting video.
 However, the fact that it works great for beginners doesn’t make it bad for more advanced users.
 Thanks to its lightweight carbon fiber frame and sleek design, this device can be a viable choice for those who need strength but aren’t willing to carry a heavy load.

 This carbon fiber frame weighs only 2.2 lbs and it can hold most cameras that weigh just under 3 lbs.
 The quick release system comes in handy whenever you need to switch cameras.
 Thanks to the dual weight system, you’ll be able to enjoy a wider range of angles to work in.
 The stabilizer comes with a small carry bag included in the package.

 4. Glide Gear DNA 1000# Small Camera Action Video Stabilizer

-3. Opteka SteadyVid PRO Video Stabilizer System for Digital SLR Cameras
+3. Opteka SteadyVid PRO Video Stabilizer System For DSLR Cameras

 2. Glide Gear DNA 5050 DSLR Stabilizer